Should You Buy The Comandante C40 MK3 Hand Coffee Grinder?

 Burr Quality – 5/5

 The burrs on the Comandante are exceptionally sharp and truly wobble-proof.
-The center shaft of the grinder is set on double-axle bearings to hold the burrs in place so that the grind is uniform and your coffee tastes great.
+The centre shaft of the grinder is set on double-axle bearings to hold the burrs in place so that the grind is uniform and your coffee tastes great.
 (1)

 There is no burr float in [the Comandante].
 There is no play in it, this thing is solid.